 Rear-end accidents are one of the most common types of auto accidents that occur in Marion County.
 These accidents can range in severity from a minor fender-bender to a deadly and destructive crash.
 Often, the driver who rear-ends the other person is to blame, but not always.
 In many rear-end accident cases, the offending driver was not paying attention or was driving recklessly.

 If you were injured in a car crash because of another driver’s negligence or recklessness, you could be entitled to financial compensation for your medical bills, lost wages, and pain and suffering.
-To learn more about seeking financial recovery in court, seek the services of a Marion County rear-end accident lawyer.
+To learn more about seeking financial recovery in court, seek the services of a Marion County rear-end collision car accident lawyer.

 Recover Two Types of Damages — Economic and Non-Economic